-In April of 2006, our client - just a seven-year-old girl at the time - was riding her bicycle in the parking lot of an apartment complex when she was tragically struck by a vehicle that was traveling an estimated 20 mph.
+In April of 2006, our client - just a seven-year-old girl at the time - was injured in a bicycle accident that happened in the parking lot of an apartment complex.
+Our client was tragically struck by a vehicle that was traveling an estimated 20 mph.
 In addition to a skull fracture, the girl suffered a traumatic brain injury as a result of the collision and later began experiencing hearing loss.

 Though the driver was likely traveling at an unsafe speed, the insurance company denied the claim and argued that the young girl was actually at fault for her own injuries.